mklarqvist/positional-popcount/README.md

 The AVX-512 instruction set comes with the new `vpcmpuw` (`_mm512_cmpeq_epu16_mask`) instruction that returns the equality predicate of two registers as a packed 32-bit integer (`__mask32`).
-This algortihm combines this packed integer with a 32-bit `popcnt` operation.
+This algorithm combines this packed integer with a 32-bit `popcnt` operation.

 Example C++ implementation:
 ```c++